viniciuschan/transactions-api/README.md

 * I did some load tests with approximately 3.2M database registers for a given user.
 The "summary" and "group-by-user" queries presented good performance (+- 500ms).

+* PS*: I should have configured the project with Pipenv instead of Poetry, so heroku would consider pipfile.lock.
+As I used poetry, I needed to generate a requirements.txt in the root so that the project could be recognized by the Heroku builder.

 Well, I put a lot of effort into this project.

 I hope you enjoy it =]